 When great design and great user experience merge they become the pillars of every successful landing page.

 Most landing pages have a goal that requires some user input.
 It may be a signup field, a newsletter subscription, or a checkout page.

-But often times landing pages will rely solely on CTAs rather than input forms.
+But oftentimes landing pages will rely solely on calls to action (CTAs) rather than input forms.
 I find that it’s best to follow both techniques using buttons and input fields together.
 Add buttons that lead to conversion pages but also offer small forms that lead to similar conversions.